- Brand: TripediaGeneric: Diphtheria and Tetanus Toxoids and Acellular Pertussis Vaccine

 Rheumatoid arthritis (RA) is an autoimmune disease that causes chronic joint inflammation.
-Learn about stages, started ages, early signs, treatment options, types, causes, medications, diet, and exercise.
+Learn about causes, symptoms, stages, treatments, medications, prognosis, complications, and prevention.

 - TyphusSource: MedicineNet

-Typhus is a disease caused by bacteria.
-Fleas, ticks, and lice transmit these bacteria to humans.
+Typhus is a disease caused by bacteria often transmitted by fleas, ticks, and lice.
 Get information about typhus causes, symptoms, history, treatment, diagnosis, prevention, and prognosis.

 - Ulcerative ColitisSource: MedicineNet